I often get asked what toy-stuffing I recommend, and I’d have to say… it depends!

 CORN TOY STUFFING

 Corn stuffing is one of the newest eco-friendly stuffing material.
-Fibers are derived from corn statch sugars.
+Fibers are derived from corn starch sugars.
 Like the other organic stuffing materials, this is best for children’s toys because it is light weight, hypoallergenic and washable.
-It is available on few craft stores online.
+It is very expensive but it is 100% biodegradable.

 FABRIC SCRAPS as TOY STUFFING

 Fabric scraps are also used for stuffing toys.
-This kind of stuffing can create an uneven look and if this happens, the fabric scraps must be pushed harder then it will become less lumpy.
+Recycling unused garments like old T-shirts is a way to re-purpose fabric that would end up as land-fill.
+This kind of stuffing can create an uneven look and if this happens, the fabric scraps should be cut into smaller pieces and stuffed more firmly then it will become less lumpy.

 Fabric Scraps are available in local fabric stores in a very inexpensive price, or use your own recycled fabric scraps from your other sewing projects!